SAE/AISI 5135 Alloy Steel (UNS G51350)

 Applications of 5135 Alloy Steel

-• Fasteners: Due to its excellent strength and toughness properties, 5135 steel is utilized in the production of fasteners such as bolts, screws, and studs.
+• Fasteners: Due to excellent strength and toughness properties, it is utilized in the production of fasteners such as bolts, screws, and studs.

-• Structural Components: AISI 5135 steel can be used for structural parts and components that undergo significant stress, such as axles, crankshafts, and connecting rods.
+• Structural Components: Used for structural parts and components that undergo significant stress, such as axles, crankshafts, and connecting rods.

-• Springs: The combination of good strength, toughness, and dimensional stability makes 5135 steel a viable choice for manufacturing mechanical springs.
+• Springs: The combination of good strength, toughness, and dimensional stability makes it a viable choice for manufacturing mechanical springs.

-• General Machine Parts: 5135 steel is employed in the production of various machine parts, including shafts, spindles, levers, and couplings.
+• General Machine Parts: Employed in the production of various machine parts, including shafts, spindles, levers, and couplings.

-• Tool and Die Making: Due to its hardenability and ability to be heat treated, AISI 5135 steel can be used for producing tooling components, dies, and molds.
+• Tool and Die Making: Due to its hardenability and heat treatment capabilities, it is used for producing tooling components, dies, and molds.

 Similar Alloys